Your Skin: What Works, and What Doesn’t

 What really works:

-(1) Retin-A: Retin-A has been around almost 30 years, and it continues to be one of the most recommended anti-aging skin care products (watch a video here).
+Retin-A has been around almost 30 years, and it continues to be one of the most recommended anti-aging skin care products.
 Why?
 Because it works.
 Retin-A (or the less potent, but still very effective Retinol) has been studied extensively.
 What Drs and scientists have learned is that Retin-A and Retinols promote healthy cell turnover, keeping the skin firm and elastic, as well as promoting youthful skin.
 Retin-A actually works to remodel skin on a cellular level.
 What this means is healthier, smoother skin.
-Retin-A also helps the skin produce new collagen.
+It also helps the skin produce new collagen.
 Collagen is what keeps our skin looking youthful, smooth, and tight.
 Even more amazing, Retin-A prevents the rise of collagenase after sun exposure (which is important in high elevations, like Colorado!).
 Collagenase is what breaks down collagen.
 So, Retin-A can stop photo-aging before it even begins to take a toll on skin color, tone and texture.

 Upon first use, Retin-A can irritate the skin.
 You have to build up a tolerance to it – starting with a lower formulation or a time-released retinol, and also using the product only every 2nd or 3rd night.
 Over time, your skin becomes more tolerant and you can use higher formulations and begin using the product every night.